5 Global Businesses that started from the humble garden Shed

-The company that brought us all our childhood icons was brought to life when Walt set up ‘The first Walt Disney Studio’ in his uncle Robert’s shed creating a series of animations called the ‘Alice Comedies’, these were later used as part of Alice in Wonderland.
+The company that brought us many of our childhood icons was brought to life when Walt set up ‘The first Walt Disney Studio’ in his uncle Robert’s shed, creating a series of animations called the ‘Alice Comedies’.
+These were later used as part of Alice in Wonderland.
 Disney is now one of the highest grossing media companies in the world.

 The Wright Brothers.
 (The World’s First Aircraft)

-The Wright brothers constructed a shed to use for building, testing and storage of their famous glider.
-They were the first to make a successful human flight powered by an engine, which impacted transportation all over the World.
+The Wright brothers constructed a shed to use for building, testing and storing their famous glider.
+They were the first to make a successful human flight, powered by an engine, which impacted transportation all over the World.